antonella-framework/docs/source/docs/creating-controllers.md

 ## What is a Controller?

-A controller is a PHP class where you define specific functions that you will invoke from `Config.php`.
-Think of `Config.php` as the plugin’s index.
-Important: controllers do not register hooks (actions/filters); that registration is centralized in `Config.php`.
+A controller is a PHP class where you define specific functions that you will call from `config.php`.
+Think of `config.php` as the index of functions of the plugin.
+Important: controllers do not register hooks (actions/filters); that registration is done in `config.php`.

 ## Create your first Controller

-### Using Antonella CLI (Recommended)
+### Using the Antonella console (Recommended)

-The easiest way is via the console command:
+The easiest way is with the console command:

 ```bash
 php antonella create:controller YourNameController
 ```

-This creates a new file under `src/Controllers/` with the provided name.
+This creates a new file in `src/Controllers/` with the given name.

-### Static Controller template
+### Controller template (static)

 ```php
 <?php